argoproj-labs/training-material/argo-workflows/getting-started/workflow.md

 There are several other types of template, and we'll come to more of them soon.

-Because a workflow in just a Kuberenetes resource, you can use `kubectl` with them:
+Because a workflow in just a Kubernetes resource, you can use `kubectl` with them.

+Create a workflow:

+`kubectl -n argo apply -f hello-workflow.yaml`{{execute}}

+Then you can wait for it to complete:

-`kubectl -n argo get workflows`{{execute}}
+`kubectl -n argo wait workflows/hello --for condition=Completed`{{execute}}

-You should see `No resources found in argo namespace.`